kolayne/linux-cpu-scaling-helper/README.md

-# CPU energy preference switcher (plus)
+# Linux CPU scaling helper

-This tool lets you switch performance preferences for a CPU on Linux with cpufreq driver (`cpufreq-utils` is not needed).
+This tool lets you switch performance preferences for a CPU on Linux with cpufreq driver (no `cpufreq-utils` needed).
 Features:

 -  Get current modes for CPU cores
 -  Set new mode for all cores
--  Switch to "extreme powersave mode": force the lowest possible frequency for all cores
+-  Enable/disable "extreme powersave mode" (that is, force the lowest possible frequency for all cores)

-## Preparation (running manually)

-To use the script, you should have write permissions on a couple of files inside /sys.
-You can either always run the script as root, or create a group and give it appropriate permissions.
-For the latter:
+## Usage, simplest case

+The simplest way to use this script is just download it and run as root (see [#Examples](examples)).
+That's it!
+:TODO: HOORAY:

+## Usage as non-root

+To make the usage more convenient, one may want to give some non-root users permissions to run this script.
+For that, they should set the appropriate permissions on the virtual system files, which control the CPU scaling.

+The `update_sysfs_cpu_permissions.service` systemd service file will take care of the permissions for you.
+To set it up, run (as root):

-1. Create a new group: `groupadd cpu_tuners`
+1. Create a group for users allowed to run the script: `groupadd cpu_tuners`
-2. Add user(s) to it: `usermod -aG cpu_tuners $USER`
+2. Add user(s) to the group: `usermod -aG cpu_tuners $USER`
 3. Create a systemd service to give permissions:
-    -  Put the service file to /etc/systemd/system/
+    -  Put the file `cp update_sysfs_cpu_permissions.service /etc/systemd/system/`
-    -  Run `systemctl enable --now update_sysfs_cpu_permissions.service` (you need that because the permissions of virtual files are reset on every reboot)
+    -  Run `systemctl enable --now update_sysfs_cpu_permissions.service` to set permissions this time, as well as on every boot.

-## Preparation (running automatically when charger state is changed)

-TODO: This section is coming soon (if you need this, just ping me in the issues)

-## Usage
+## Usage together with udev

-Just run the script!
-Examples:
+It is also possible to enable udev to trigger actions when laptop charging is connected/disconnected.
+For that:

+1. Put the script file on your root partition (otherwise the udev rule may not work on boot, as other partitions may not be mounted yet).
+For example, put it to `/usr/local/bin/`.
+2. Put your path to the `99-cpu_energy_preference_on_charger.rules` file (the default script path is `/usr/local/bin/cpu`).
+3. Put the rules file to the `/etc/udev/rules.d/` directory.

+## Examples

+Manual running examples:
 ```
-./cpu_energy_preference_switcher.sh get          # View current preferences
+./cpu.sh get          # View current preferences
-./cpu_energy_preference_switcher.sh list        # List valid options for `set` (for the first core)
+./cpu.sh list         # List valid options for `set` (for the first core)
-./cpu_energy_preference_switcher.sh set default  # Set a mode for all cores
+./cpu.sh set default  # Set a mode for all cores
-./cpu_energy_preference_switcher.sh extreme      # Enter extreme powersave mode (force lowest possible frequency)
+./cpu.sh extreme      # Enter extreme powersave mode (force lowest possible frequency)
-./cpu_energy_preference_switcher.sh unextreme    # Exit extreme powersave mode
+./cpu.sh unextreme    # Exit extreme powersave mode
 ```